Distributed Systems

 Regrade policy

-If you want a regrade, please post a private message on Piazza no more than 3 days after your lab grade is made available.
+If you want a regrade, please post a Piazza message no more than 3 days after your lab grade is made available.
+Please name this post "Regrade: LabNR" and select the folder "regrade/labNR".

-You may also provide us a git commit hash if we didn't mark the latest commit on your main branch before the lab deadline.
+You may also optionally provide us a git commit hash if we didn't mark the latest commit on your main branch before the lab deadline.

 Note that we will not be downloading your code again.
 Your commit must be visible on the copy of your repository that we downloaded at submission time.
-Also, if you request that we mark an alternate commit that was not the latest commit on the main branch as of the deadline, we will not accept the regrade request.
+Also, if you request that we mark an alternate commit that was not the latest commit on the main branch as per the deadline, we will not accept the regrade request.

 Please note that the regrade mark is final.
 If your regraded lab mark is lower, you will be assigned this lower mark.